Holy Rosary Church, Saba

 The Holy Rosary Church (Heilige Rozenkranskerk), also known as the Queen of the Holy Rosary Church, is a religious building affiliated with the Catholic church in the small town of Hell's Gate on the island of Saba, a dependent territory of the Kingdom of the Netherlands in the Lesser Antilles, Caribbean Sea.

+History

-Its history dates back to 1911 when the first wooden chapel was established for the Catholic community.
+The history of the church dates back to 1911 when the first wooden chapel was established for the Catholic community.
 Then in 1962, the current building was constructed in the same place and was dedicated by Bishop Holterman.